huaiyizhu/azure-useful-templates/create-china-cdn-endpoint/README.md

 # Overview
 Azure CLI and Azure Powershell's built-in CDN commands did not support creating China CDN endpoints for the moment.
 If you have the requirement, suggest to use ARM template as a workaround.
+Remember to modify the parameters according to your requirements.

 Powershell command goes like: